-Spotlessly kept by the same family for 47 years, traditional in style with a hearty welcome and good food and drinks
+Spotlessly kept and traditional in style with a hearty welcome and good food and drinks

 Good Pub Guide Food

-Generously served, the well liked, tasty food includes lunchtime sandwiches, leek and welsh cheddar soup, faggots and gravy, steak pie, sausage and mash, partridge stuffed with apricots, a brace of quail, and puddings such as treacle and walnut tart and sticky toffee pudding.
+Generous helpings of well liked food include sandwiches, leek and welsh cheddar soup, faggots and gravy, steak pie, sausages and mash, pheasant in port, half a duck in Cointreau and puddings such as treacle and walnut tart and sticky toffee pudding.